jonathanredeker/lapland/README.md

 # Lapland

+<b>Only compatible with version 1.16.</b>

 Lapland is a simple and straightforward party plugin that allows players to share their experience gains.

 <br>